 Plastic is widely used in this sector.
 Laser marking on plastic components requires extra attention compared to metals.
-This is because even the smallest variation in the amount of substance in the chemical composition can jeopardize the laser marking quality.
+The smallest variation in the amount of substance in the chemical composition can jeopardize the laser marking quality.

 Generally, the ideal laser for marking plastic has very short yet energetic pulses, thus high peak power.
 This way, the material does not liquefy (short pulse), and the imprinting is excellent (high peak power).

 This laser revolutionizes laser marking on plastics.
-With a very short pulse (up to 4 ns) and high peak power (up to 150 kW), this laser ensures the same results as a UV laser (in 90% of the cases) at a price that is 30% cheaper.
+It has a very short pulse (up to 4 ns) and high peak power (up to 150 kW).
+This laser ensures the same results as a UV laser at a price that is 30% cheaper.
 Moreover, the FlyPeak laser requires little maintenance and lasts more than a UV laser.

-This laser is extremely popular for processing plastics and ensures optimal results in 100% of cases LASIT’s offering includes UV nanosecond lasers (3W and 8W) and lasers with an average power of 1 W picosecond.
+This laser is extremely popular for processing plastics.
+It ensures optimal results in 100% of cases.
+LASIT’s offering includes UV nanosecond lasers (3W and 8W) and lasers with an average power of 1 W picosecond.

-Rotomark: LASIT’s range of rotary laser markers is ideal for doubling or quadrupling productivity for those who need to mark only one side of a component.
+Rotomark: LASIT’s range of rotary laser markers is ideal for doubling or quadrupling productivity.
+While the laser marks on a component, the operator is loading the next one.

 RTB: is the ideal laser marker for marking 3 sides of a component.
 It is equipped with a tilting-rotating table to automate the process.